janettec/cs230-robot-apocalypse/README.md

 # cs230-robot-apocalypse

 ## Preprocessing:
+- Normalize punctuation
+- Tokenize (word and character level)
+- Learn and apply Byte Pair Encoding (BPE)
 - Generate python code corpus
 - Generate annotation corpus
 - Shuffle data
-- Split data to train/dev
+- Split data to train/dev/test sets

 ## Running:
 A shell script for hyperparameter tuning was generated using generate_sweep_commands.py.
 The data used for the coarse sweep can be found in split_data.